 Skill Development: Motor skills, matching skills

-Cootie is a classic preschoolers game that you must have also played in your childhood.
+Cootie is a classic preschool game that you must have also played in your childhood.
 The game is pretty simple.
 Your child has to spin the wheel and hope to get the part they need to build their plastic bug.
 The person who makes the bug first will win this game.
-However, all the colorful parts and mechanism to create a bug is excellent educational training for four year olds.
+However, all the colorful parts and mechanism to create a bug is excellent educational training for four-year-olds.

 This is another classic game you can find everywhere.
-Several versions of the game are available, so you can purchase the game with your child’s favorite cartoon characters.
+Several versions of the game are available so that you can purchase the game with your child’s favorite cartoon characters.
 The game board has 100 squares your child must cross while moving through different ladders and chutes.
-It will be fun when ladders lift your child’s pawn closer to the winning square and chutes bring them down again.
+It will be fun when ladders lift your child’s pawn closer to the winning square, and chutes bring them down again.
 It is a great family game to enjoy and learn numbers.